Enome/enome.github.io/_posts/2014-03-24-drag-and-drop-with-react-js.markdown

 });
 {% endhighlight %}

-This is useful if you want to access the same instance of an object in your drop handler or if your object has methods which wont get serialized by `JSON.stringify`.
+This is useful if you want to access the same instance of an object in your drop handler or if your object has methods which won't get serialized by `JSON.stringify`.

 <link href='{{site.url}}/assets/dnd/index.css' rel='stylesheet' />
 <script src='http://fb.me/react-0.9.0.min.js'></script>